elastic/security-research/content/intelligence/2022/01/01.formbook-adopts-cabless-approach/article.md

 From here, we can see an externally linked MHTML OLE object inside an element using [HTML entities](https://www.w3schools.com/html/html_entities.asp), which reserve characters in HTML.
 HTML entities are natively not human readable, so they need to be decoded.
-Using the data analyzer and decoder from the United Kingdom's Government Communications Headquarters (GCHQ), [CyberChef](https://gchq.github.io/CyberChef/), we were able to quickly decode the HTML entities with the “From HTML Entity” recipe (CyberChef recipes are pre-configured data parsers and decoders).
+Using the data analyzer and decoder from the United Kingdom's Government Communications Headquarters (GCHQ), [CyberChef](https://gchq.github.io/CyberChef/), we were able to quickly decode the HTML entities with the "From HTML Entity" recipe (CyberChef recipes are pre-configured data parsers and decoders).

 The decoded HTML entity was `HTTP:\\104[.]244[.]78[.]177\Pope.txt`.
-This provided us with another atomic indicator to add to the `admin0011[@]issratech.com` email address we’d previously collected, `104[.]244[.]78[.]177`.
+This provided us with another atomic indicator to add to the `admin0011[@]issratech.com` email address we'd previously collected, `104[.]244[.]78[.]177`.
 Additionally, the decoded HTML entity revealed another file that could be of interest, `Pope.txt`.

 ![Decoded HTML entity from the email attachment](media/decoded-html-entity-from-the-email-attachment.png "Decoded HTML entity from the email attachment")